 Domaine Chevalier Père & fils

-Domaine Chevalier, the jewel of Ladoix Sororité - Claude Chevalier had five daughters.
-Today, three of them watch over a wine heritage that, like the Corton hill they inhabit, begins in the plain with Burgundy and ends at the top of Ladoix, of which the Corton Charlemagne Grand Cru is the light.
-Between Julie, Chloé and Anaïs, the blood bond is as strong as the one that binds them to their land.
-The volunteer Julie is in business while Anaïs, the little sister, an accountant by training, manages the estate.
-Chloe, a girl with red hands, has her hand on the pipette.
-In charge of vinification since the 2010 vintage, she learned the trade from other Burgundians before going to rub shoulders with Corsica and the United States in the Sonoma Valley.
-This pragmatic confirms her opinion to that of her cellar manager.
-Their labels should soon evolve.
-And the mention "Father & Son" disappear in favor of a more appropriate "Fathers & Daughters".
-Did you say sisterhood?
-Cultural practices The estate is in reasoned struggle.
-The harvest is done by hand with a sorting table at the reception of the harvest for the reds.
-Vinification & Ageing For reds: vatting for 12 to 20 days.
-Cold prefermentation with temperature management.
-Slow and gentle extraction with punching and daily pumping, depending on the tasting.
-For ageing: 1/4 new barrels for villages and 1er cru, 50% for grands crus.
-For whites: settling in vats then aging for 10 to 12 months.
-The wines, neither fined nor filtered, are bottled at the beginning of the year, following the lunar calendar.
-For the whites: The harvest is put entirely in pressing which is carried out in successive stages with tasting at each level to decide on the incorporation into the cuvée.
-Vatting for a more or less long settling of 24 to 48 hours depending on the vintage.
-The musts are cooled and put in barrels, with alcoholic fermentation lasting 4 to 12 weeks.
-The batonnages are carried out according to the tastings and the character of the vintage.
-The wines are then fined, filtered and put to rest for 2 to 3 weeks before bottling.
-Critics' review 3 stars B&D Main wines Ladoix Village and 1er Cru - red and white Aloxe Corton Village and 1er Cru - red Côtes de Nuits Villages - red Gevrey Chambertin - red Corton Corton Charlemagne
+Domaine Chevalier, the flagship of Ladoix Sorority - Claude Chevalier had five daughters.
+Today, three of them oversee a wine estate that, like the Corton hill where they live, starts in the plain with Bourgogne and ends at the top of Ladoix, where the grand cru Corton Charlemagne shines.
+Between Julie, Chloé, and Anaïs, the blood ties are as strong as those that bind them to their land.
+Determined Julie is in charge of sales while Anaïs, the youngest sister and an accountant by training, handles the estate's management.
+Chloé, the girl with red hands, is in charge of the pipette.
+Managing the winemaking process since the 2010 vintage, she learned the trade from other Burgundians before gaining experience in Corsica and the United States in Sonoma Valley.
+This pragmatic approach aligns her views with those of her cellar master.
+Their wine labels should soon evolve, with the "Father & Son" mention disappearing in favor of a more fitting "Fathers & Daughters."
+Did you say sorority?
+Farming Practices The estate practices sustainable agriculture.
+The grapes are harvested by hand with a sorting table upon reception for the reds.
+Vinification & Aging For the reds: maceration for 12 to 20 days.
+Cold pre-fermentation with temperature control.
+Slow and gentle extraction with daily punching down and pumping over, according to tastings.
+For aging: 1/4 new barrels for village and premier cru wines, 50% for grand crus.
+For the whites: settling in tank followed by aging for 10 to 12 months.
+The wines, unfined and unfiltered, are bottled at the beginning of the year following the lunar calendar.
+Regarding the whites: The entire harvest is pressed, with the pressing done in successive stages, tasting at each stage to decide on the blend.
+Settling in tank for a more or less long period of 24 to 48 hours depending on the vintage.
+The must is cooled and put into barrels, with a long alcoholic fermentation of 4 to 12 weeks.
+Stirring is done based on tastings and the character of the vintage.
+The wines are then fined, filtered, and left to rest for 2 to 3 weeks before being bottled.
+Critics' Reviews 3 stars B&D Key Wines Ladoix Village and 1er Cru - red and white Aloxe Corton Village and 1er Cru - red Côtes de Nuits Villages - red Gevrey Chambertin - red Corton Corton Charlemagne

 Sorry for the inconvenience.